patelvandan11/Machie-learning-/README.md

 ## Instructions
-# Introduction to machine learning
+# Introduction to machine l